industrial-data-space/idscp2-rat-drivers/idscp2-ra-snp/README.md

 fun setCertificate(value: X509Certificate): Builder

 /**
- * Set the address used by snp-attestd.
- * This option overrides setSnpAttestdHost and setSnpAttestdPort.
- */
-fun setSnpAttestdAddress(value: SocketAddress): Builder

-/**
  * Set the hostname used by snp-attestd.
- * This option overrides setSnpAttestdAddress.
  */
 fun setSnpAttestdHost(value: String): Builder

 /**
  * Set the port used by snp-attestd.
- * This option overrides setSnpAttestdAddress.
  */
 fun setSnpAttestdPort(value: Int): Builder